Top 5 Google Ads Best Practices for 2025

 Eliminate poor-performing keywords and reduce your budget, but if your campaign is full of historical conversion data from your ideal customers, it’s worth seeing if Google Ads can attract more of them.

+Similarly, look into the Customer Match targeting options, allowing you to leverage your first-party data like you used to with Similar audiences and traditional remarketing.
 (Of course, don’t let go of the reins completely – and if you’re unsure how to implement the strategy, get in touch with me.
 I’d love to help!)

-Key Google Ads Best Practice in 2023: Always Sanity-Check Automated Suggestions
+Key Google Ads Best Practice in 2025: Always Sanity-Check Automated Suggestions

-Why?
+Many freelance PPC consultants recommend auto-applying Google’s ad recommendations.
+I’m not one of them.
 Multiple clients switched to my services because ad agencies automatically applied recommendations.
-It drove their costs sky-high with low conversions.
+It drove their Google Ads costs sky-high with low conversions.

 Don’t auto-apply recommendations.